operand/agency/README.md

 Though you could entirely create a simple agent using only the primitives in `everything`, it is not intended to be a full-fledged agent toolset.
-It can be thought of as more of an agent "integration" framework.
+It can be thought of as more of an "agent integration framework".

 Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose-built agents that solve diverse problems using tools.